 An LLP in Singapore is not required to file its accounts or have them audited.
 Nor does it need to disclose its capital.

 In contrast to companies, a different type of business structure is known as a partnership.
 Partnerships combat the expansion constraints of sole proprietorships by allowing two or more people to establish and co-own a business.
 Unlike a private limited company, a partnership firm has no legal existence separate from its partners.
 It comes to an end with death, insolvency, incapacity, or retirement of a partner.

 A general partnership is formed by a minimum of 2 individuals and a maximum of 20.
 Partners pay personal income taxes based on their share of income from the partnership.
 Partners are personally liable for the debts and liabilities of the company, due to the lack of legal identity outside the individuals.
 It is registered with ACRA under the Business Name Registration Act.

 One type of general partnership is a limited partnership.
 It differs from a general partnership in that it includes a limited partner.
 Similar to a private limited company, the liabilities of a limited partner are limited to their investment in the partnership in the form of capital or property.
 These individuals are unable to participate in the management of the business.

 The third and most recent type of partnership is a limited liability partnership.
 It combines the features of partnerships and companies.
 Registering an LLP gives owners the flexibility of partnerships while at the same time enjoying the benefits of a corporate body like a private limited company.
-An LLP must have at least two partners at all times.
+To register LLP Singapore must have at least two partners at all times.
 The main purpose of an LLP is for two or more professionals who would like to build a joint practice in a common field but is not suited for businesses.
-Owners must have detailed agreements about the division of profits and management responsibilities.
+Owners must have detailed contracts about the division of profits and management responsibilities.
 Partners are usually responsible for managing their own clients based on their area of focus.

 Why a partnership over a Pte Ltd?